rebl-ucl/.github/profile/README.md

 ### ⚙️ Trajectory Optimization & Control

-We apply optimal control and trajectory optimization to understand the "neuromechanics" of motion.
+We apply optimal control and trajectory optimisation to understand the "neuromechanics" of motion.
 By simulating contact dynamics, we refine how both animals and machines interact with complex terrains.

 ---

 ## 🎓 About Dr. Amir Patel

 Dr. Amir Patel is an Associate Professor of Robotics & AI at UCL.
-Formerly the founder of the African Robotics Unit (ARU), his work has been recognized by the Google Research Scholar Award and the MathWorks Research Award.
-His mission is to unlock the hidden aspects of animal behavior to create robots capable of navigating the real world with biological resilience.
+Formerly the founder of the African Robotics Unit (ARU), his work has been recognised by the Google Research Scholar Award and the MathWorks Research Award.
+His mission is to unlock the hidden aspects of animal behaviour to create robots capable of navigating the real world with biological resilience.

 ---